Serving South Carolina and Pennsylvania

 • culturally and clinically competent providers.

-Learn about the CCIT model
+Learn about FITT

 Mission Statement